Yemen: Islamic era

 The Sulayhid dynasty was founded in the northern highlands around 1040; at the time, Yemen was ruled by different local dynasties.
 In 1060, Ali ibn Muhammad Al-Sulayhi conquered Zabid and killed its ruler Al-Najah, founder of the Najahid dynasty.
-His sons were forced to flee to Dahlak.
 Hadhramaut fell into Sulayhid hands after their capture of Aden in 1162.

 By 1063, Ali had subjugated Greater Yemen.
-He then marched toward Hejaz and occupied Makkah.
+He then marched toward the Hejaz and occupied Makkah.
 Ali was married to Asma bint Shihab, who governed Yemen with her husband.
-The Khutba during Friday prayers was proclaimed in both her husband's name and hers.
-No other Arab woman had this honor since the advent of Islam.

 Ali al-Sulayhi was killed by Najah's sons on his way to Mecca in 1084.
 His son Ahmed Al-Mukarram led an army to Zabid and killed 8,000 of its inhabitants.
-He later installed the Zurayids to govern Aden. al-Mukarram, who had been afflicted with facial paralysis resulting from war injuries, retired in 1087 and handed over power to his wife Arwa al-Sulayhi.
-Queen Arwa moved the seat of the Sulayhid dynasty from Sana'a to Jibla, a small town in central Yemen near Ibb.
+He later installed the Zurayids to govern Aden.
+Al-Mukarram, who had been injured, retired in 1087 and handed over power to his wife Arwa al-Sulayhi.
+Queen Arwa moved the seat of the Sulayhid dynasty from Sanaa to Jibla, a small town in central Yemen near Ibb.
 She sent Ismaili missionaries to India, where a significant Ismaili community was formed that exists to this day.

-Queen Arwa continued to rule securely until her death in 1138.
-She is still remembered as a great and much-loved sovereign, as attested in Yemeni historiography, literature, and popular lore, where she is referred to as Balqis al-sughra ("the junior queen of Sheba").
+Queen Arwa continued to rule until her death in 1138.
+She is remembered as a great and much-loved sovereign, as attested in Yemeni historiography, literature, and popular lore, where she is referred to as Balqis al-sughra (lit. 'the junior queen of Sheba').
 Shortly after Arwa's death, the country was split between five competing petty dynasties along religious lines.
 The Ayyubid dynasty overthrew the Fatimid Caliphate in Egypt.
 A few years after their rise to power, Saladin dispatched his brother Turan Shah to conquer Yemen in 1174.